skystar-p/hako/README.md

 Not feature-packed, but basic functionalities are just working.
 Feature requests and PR are very welcome.

 ## Features
+* No external database setup and file-serving proxy needed.
+(Hako uses SQLite and bundles all frontend assets in its binary)
 * Handy file sharing
 * Handy text-snippet sharing
 * Client-side encryption using `XChacha20Poly1305`